LOCAL SOURCES and RECOMMENDED UKULELE

 * they won't stay in tune any longer

 * there is visible fret wear or gouges on the underside of the string

 * you want to try a different type or brand of string

 Be aware that nylon has a lot of stretch to it (technically called plastic deformation by us engineers).
 Once a string has been brought up to pitch, it won't stay there very long until this initial elongation is taken out.
 At first, by the time you've tuned string #1, string #4 will be way low again by the time you get back to it.

-Tug the strings out from the fret board about 3/4" and stretch them gently, up and down and side to side.
+Tug the strings out from the fret board about 1/2" and stretch them gently, up and down and side to side.
 They won't break, and you won't hurt the instrument.
 Re-tune up to pitch.
 Repeat.
 Re-tune again.
 And now once more.
-When you put the uke away for the evening, turn each tuning button at least 1/2 turn sharp.
+When you put the uke away for the evening with fresh strings, turn each tuning button at least 1/2 turn sharp.
 By the next morning it will only be one whole note flat again.
 After a few days of daily stretching and keeping it tuned to pitch, most of the stretch will be gone, and the tuning will become stable.
-If you don't keep new strings tuned up to pitch, they will never stabilize.
+If you don't keep new strings tuned up to pitch, they will never stabilize there.
 Yet another reason to pick it up daily......